 Perioperative pain management and rapid rehabilitation are very advanced nowadays.
 Today, the length of stay after a total knee replacement is usually one to two days in the hospital.
 Some patients can even return home safely after an overnight, 23 hour stay.
 Early range of motion and return to function are encouraged.

-Overall, total knee surgery is one of the most effective operations offered to patients today.
+Overall, total knee replacement surgery is one of the most effective operations offered to patients today.
 It is reliable and durable and allows you to return to a better quality of life by decreasing your pain and improving your function.

-Following a knee replacement, you may have a brace on your knee for a day until your leg wakes up from the anesthesia.
+Following a total knee replacement, you may have a brace on your knee for a day until your leg wakes up from the anesthesia.
 Physical and occupational therapists will help you with your activities of daily living.
 This includes how to get to the bathroom, get dressed and go up and down steps using either a walker or crutches.

-The whole goal is to help you become safe on your own so you can return home, even if you live alone; most of the time this is on the second day after surgery.
+The whole goal is to help you become safe on your own so you can return home, even if you live alone; most of the time this is on the second day after total knee replacement surgery.
 They will also teach you a few exercises that you will continue to do after you leave the hospital.